datagrok-ai/public/help/compute/scripting.md

 ## Header

-Each script should have a header that contains some metadata, along with the information on input and output parameters.
+Each script should have a [header](../datagrok/concepts/functions/func-params-annotation.md#function-annotations) that contains some metadata, along with the information on input and output parameters.
-See all available
-[header parameters](#header-parameters).
 Each line starts with a comment.

 Let's take a look at a simple R script that returns a square of the input parameter: